PrefectHQ/prefect/docs/orchestration/execution/dask_k8s_environment.md

 The `DaskKubernetesEnvironment` can optionally accept two worker-dependent arguments `min_workers` and `max_workers`.
 These options set the minimum and maximum number of workers you want to dynamically scale to for your Dask cluster; these default to 1 and 2 workers respectively.

-:::tip Auto Scaling
+!!! tip Auto Scaling
     If you do not want your Dask cluster to automatically scale the number of workers between the bounds of `min_workers` and `max_workers` then set the two options to the same value.
 :::

-:::warning Private Registries
+!!! warning Private Registries
     When running your flows that are registered with a private container registry, you should either specify the name of an `image_pull_secret` on the flow's `DaskKubernetesEnvironment` or directly set the `imagePullSecrets` on your custom worker/scheduler specs.
 :::

 **Custom Configuration:**